Hog Farmers Scramble to Drain Waste Pools Ahead Of Hurricane Florence

 Here's the really bad scenario: Water starts overflowing and erodes the lagoon wall, causing a wall to collapse, spreading animal waste across the landscape and into rivers.

 Rising rivers could also inundate some low-lying lagoons and hog houses.
 About 60 of them lie within what the state of North Carolina considers the 100-year-flood plain.
+Animals in those houses may need to be evacuated for the flood waters rise.

 There used to be more swine in the flood plain, but after Hurricane Floyd, in 1999, the state bought out some hog farmers in low-lying areas and shut them down.

-Some lagoons flooded again during Hurricane Matthew, two years ago, but none of their walls collapsed.
+Some lagoons flooded again during Hurricane Matthew, two years ago, but lagoon walls didn't collapse.

 But Vaughan says, history may not be a guide.
 It sounds like Florence could be worse.
 "We really just don't know," she says.
 "We have no idea what's going to happen.
 So everybody's very worried and very concerned.
 Please pray for us!"